Trojanking123/oxypki/readme.md

-# oxypki: a rust oxide tool to operate certificate
+# oxypki: a rust oxide tool for PKI

 many things to be down....